miphe/development/excercises/1.1 - HTML foundations/ex-1.1.2.md

 ### Guidelines

 Each tag that you write has some default/standard CSS already attached to it.
-For example the <h1> tag is bold and has large text.
+For example the `<h1>` tag is bold and has large text.
 An important CSS property to learn about is the `display` property.
 We will go through a lot about the display property later, but for now we'll just say that some tags has by default the display property set to `block`, others has it by default set to `inline`.

 A block element are elements that generally takes up the whole page in width, while inline elements does not.
 Inline elements only takes up as much space in width as the content it contains.

-An element that by default is `block`, is the <h1> element.
-If you add an <h1> element to your page, the next element will appear _below_ it.
+An element that by default is `block`, is the `<h1>` element.
+If you add an `<h1>` element to your page, the next element will appear _below_ it.
 Not next to it.
-That means that it takes upp all of the page's width.
+That means that it takes up all of the page's width.

-An element that by default is `inline`, is the <em> element.
-If you wrap a word with an <em> element, the next word will simply appear next to it, without creating a new line.
+An element that by default is `inline`, is the `<em>` element.
+If you wrap a word with an `<em>` element, the next word will simply appear next to it, without creating a new line.

 As an important rule, you shall _not_ have elements that are default block elements inside of elements that are default inline elements.
 This would be like putting a wooden box inside of a balloon.
 But keeping a balloon inside a wooden box is no problem.